Site icon Outdoor Gearzine "Outdoor Gearzine"

 Internal Memory/History 32GB 16GB 32GB

-Offline color map Shobunsha topographic map, road map, ski resort map, golf course map Shobunsha topographic map/road map Shobunsha topographic map/road map
+Offline color map Shobunsha Topographical Maps, Road Maps, Ski Resort Maps, Golf Course Maps Shobunsha topographic map/road map Shobunsha topographic map/road map

-Although there may be differences in the finer features and usability, as far as I can see, there are very few differences in basic functions.
-As a result of the miniaturization and weight reduction in the smallest details, the battery life has been reduced slightly, but it appears that the convenience of more leisure activities such as ski resort maps and golf courses has been improved.
-This means that this price difference is largely due to the hardware, such as using the finest materials to make it smaller and lighter, improving design, while increasing the amount of built-in memory.
+While there may be differences in minor features and ease of use, as far as I can tell, there are few differences in basic functionality.
+As a result of the smaller and lighter design, battery life has decreased slightly, but convenience for more leisure activities like viewing ski resort maps or golf courses seems to have improved.
+Therefore, the price difference seems to be largely due to hardware aspects, such as the use of the highest quality materials to make the device smaller and lighter, improving its design, and increasing the internal memory

 Try using it for mountain climbing, trail running, and running

-Before using for the first time, pair the watch with your smartphone and set it up initially.
-There's nothing particularly difficult about it.
+Before using the watch for the first time, you need to pair it with your smartphone and set it up.
+There's nothing particularly difficult about this

-Once the initial settings are complete, you can use them in the field immediately, but try customizing them a little more to suit your taste.
+Once the initial setup is complete, you can use it in the field right away, but let's customize it a bit more to suit your preferences

-However, although I try a lot at first, I often end up trying something simple in the end.
-In the end, I also calmed down for now with the "Titanium," the standard watch face in the fēnix series.
+However, even though people try out a variety of options at first, they often end up settling on something simple.
+In the end, the watch face I settled on for the time being was "Titanium," the standard watch face for the fēnix series

-"Titanium" is an orthodox watch face with three customizable display areas on a simple dial.
+"Titanium" is an orthodox watch face with a simple dial and three customizable display areas

-Garmin Connect IQ is a portal that brings together a variety of apps to help you make Garmin's wearable devices more convenient, and it offers a wide range of app watch faces as well as widgets that you can call from your watch.
+Garmin Connect IQ is a portal that brings together various apps that make using Garmin wearable devices more convenient, and offers a wide range of apps, including watch faces and widgets that can be called up from the watch

 You can add a wide variety of functions than you might imagine, from those that provide simple information such as temperature, sunrise and sunset, to those that display fitness information in an easy-to-view format, to those that are easy to read for specific purposes, such as maps and navigation systems, music players, entertainment, calendars, and weather forecasts that make everyday life more convenient.

-By installing these, you can quickly customize to your own specifications even if you can only use the minimum functionality at first, and you will be able to quickly access the information you want using the button on the left.
+By installing these, even if you can only use the minimum functions at first, you can gradually customize it to your own specifications and quickly access the information you want with the button on the left

-It's like iTunes or Google Play Store on smartphones.
+It's like the iTunes or Google Play store on your smartphone

-There are many English apps, so the whole picture is not visible, but there may be some convenient apps that can be used in Japan as well.
+There are many English apps and the whole picture is unclear, but there may be some useful apps that can be used in Japan

-Press the button on the top right and select an activity to start.
-If you don't have any particular preferences, this is basically all you need.
-If you set the route information stored on your clock in various ways and start here, you can also use the function to navigate while walking.
+Press the button on the top right, select an activity, and start.
+If you don't have any particular preferences, that's all you need to do.
+If you set route information saved in advance in various ways and start the watch, you can also use the navigation function while walking

-No need for any complicated pre-configuration, and you can start tracking activity data and GPS location information immediately.
+No complicated pre-settings are required, and you can immediately start tracking your activity data and GPS location

-The data that can be viewed in real time during tracking is pre-set depending on the activity, but once you get used to it, you can arrange it as you like.
-For example, in the case of mountain climbing, the items that are set first are for each screen.
+The data you can view in real time during tracking is preset depending on the activity, but once you get used to it, you can arrange it however you like.
+For example, in the case of mountain climbing, the initial settings are as follows for each screen:

 is.

-The data seen during the activity can be customized quite freely.
+The data you see during your activity can be customized quite freely

 However, I can easily arrange the information I want to check immediately while I'm taking action, such as replacing the "Current Location (Latitude)" screen with the "Atmospheric Pressure & Calories Burned" screen, and then adding the "Compass" screen.
 This is a bit troublesome at first, but once you set it up, it's really comfortable.